t-grab/GettingAndCleaningData/README.md

 This is t-grab's repository for the "Getting and Cleaning Data" course of the Coursera "Data Science" specialization.

+The goal of the project is to transform the UCI HAR Dataset into a tidy dataset.

 ## Parts of the Project

 - UCI HAR Dataset: Dataset obtained from several experiments carried out by smartlab entitled